AtomLinter/linter-eslint/README.md

 ships with.

-Lets say you depend on a specific version of `eslint`, maybe it has unreleased features, maybe it's just newer than what linter-eslint ships with.
+Lets say you depend on a specific version of `eslint`, maybe it has unreleased features, maybe it's just newer than what `linter-eslint` ships with.
 If `your-project/node_modules/eslint` exists `linter-eslint` will be used.
+This package requires an `eslint` of at least v1.0.0.

 Note that if you do not have the `linter` package installed it will be installed for you.
 If you are using an alternative `linter-*` consumer feel free to disable